DavidSchirduan/DavidSchirduan.github.io/_games/abide.md

   </div>
 </div>

+**Wasn't this called RIPE before?** [Learn more about the name-change here](/david/2021/06/LCCReturnsRIPE).

+## How is ABIDE different?

+A lot of the rules and procedures of ABIDE will be familiar to you if you’ve played other roleplaying games.
+But some things may be new to you:

+**Conversation is gameplay.** Who will do what?
+What’s the plan?
+How are we accomplishing this?
+Discussions are the core part of the game.

+**Teamwork is required.** Instead of taking turns, ABIDE has a heavy focus on coordinated teamwork.
+The players succeed or fail together.

+**Finding life under darkness.** The threat of the Harvesters is dark and grim.
+Every Elder processes this fear in their own way.
+But everyone strives to create a joyful, fulfilling life in spite of their fears.
+Embrace the small joys your Elders discover, and help your Elder work through their struggles and Burdens.

-RIPE was the first game I developed publicly, and the one I've playtested the most.
+ABIDE was the first game I developed publicly, and the one I've playtested the most.
 If you're curious about its development you can see [all previous versions here](https://drive.google.com/drive/folders/1kxKYyoTanjiQ2kzvjiYyyh-7HpV4jhwG?usp=sharing).

 <div class="container generatorCard" id="harvesterCard" style="display:none;">
 <div class="row centerButtons">